benknoble/vim-maestro/README.md

 distract my audience.

 Most of this talk was in fact interactive, with participants walking away with their own vimrc (which we crafted by learning how to vim).
+If you have tmux and presenting.vim installed, you can launch it with `./present.sh`.

 Sample files for exercising are in `samples`.